nguyenvietthi/lsi_imregion_max/README.md

 ├───hdl             # HDL code
 ├───inc             # Include file which declares all constants and parameters ├───libs
-│   └───sync_fifo   # Synchronous FIFO code
+│   └───sync_fifo   # Our Synchronous FIFO code
 |───sim             # Simulation files
 │    ├───tb         # Top testbench
 │    ├───libs       # Model which is used to check outputs of design